No-Reference Image Quality Assessment by Hallucinating Pristine Features: Experimental Results

 \subsubsection{Implementation Details}

 We implement our model by PyTorch~\cite{paszke2019pytorch}.
 In Fig.~\ref{fig:netw}, we show the layer-wise network design of our proposed method.
 We crop the image patches without overlapping and the size is set by $64\times 64$.
 The number of image pairs in a batch is set by 32.
 We adopt Adam optimizer~\cite{kingma2014adam} for optimization.
 The learning rate is fixed to 1e-4 with a weight decay set as 1e-4.
-The weighting parameters $\lambda, \alpha$ in Eqn.~\eqref{all} are set as 20.0 and 2.0, respectively.
+The weighting parameters $\lambda, \delta$ in Eqn.~\eqref{all} are set as 20.0 and 0.5, respectively.
 We duplicate the samples by 16 times in a batch to augment the data.
 The maximum epoch is set by 1,000.

 It should be mentioned that all the experimental pre-settings are fixed both in intra-database and cross-database training.
-For the intra-database evaluation, we randomly spilt the dataset into training set, validation set and testing set by reference image to guarantee there is no content overlap among the three sets.
+For the intra-database evaluation, we randomly split the dataset into the training set, validation set and testing set by reference image to guarantee there is no content overlap among the three sets.
 In particular, 60\%, 20\%, 20\% images are used for training, validation and testing, respectively.
 We discard the 25th reference image and the distorted versions in TID2013, as they are not natural image.
 The experimental results on intra-database are reported based on 10 random splits.
-To make errors and gradients comparable for different databases, we linearly map the MOS/DMOS ranges of other three databases (TID2013, CSIQ, KADID-10k) to the DMOS range [0, 100] which is the same as LIVE database.
-Two evaluation metrics are reported for each experimental setting, including: Spearman rank correlation coefficient (SRCC), Pearson linear correlation coefﬁcient (PLCC).
+To make errors and gradients comparable for different databases, we linearly map the MOS/DMOS ranges of the other three databases (TID2013, CSIQ, KADID-10k) to the DMOS range [0, 100] which is the same as LIVE database. \bl{Three evaluation metrics are reported for each experimental setting, including Spearman rank correlation coefficient (SRCC), Pearson linear correlation coefﬁcient (PLCC) and perceptually weighted rank correlation (PWRC) \cite{wu2018perceptually}.
 The PLCC evaluates the prediction accuracy and the SRCC indicates the prediction monotonicity.
+Regarding the PWRC, the perceptual importance variation and subjective uncertainty are considered, which is confirmed to be reliable in recommending the perceptually preferred IQA model.}